Editorial guide

 Section 1

-Criteria for Reading App Store screenshots without turning it into
+Criteria for Claim reading: App Store screenshots

 Section 2

-For "How to read App Store screenshots without turning it into a sales claim", the best use of this idea is practical and repeatable.
-During a private check-in where the user wants notes without feeling scored, "How to read App Store screenshots without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read App Store screenshots without turning it into a sales claim" helps the reader move from reading to one concrete app workflow before it asks for an install.
-Try the smallest version first for "How to read App Store screenshots without turning it into.
+For "Claim reading: App Store screenshots", the best use of this idea is practical and repeatable.
+During a private check-in where the user wants notes without feeling scored, "Claim reading: App Store screenshots" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: App Store screenshots" helps the reader move from reading to one concrete app workflow before it asks for an install.
+Try the smallest version first for "Claim reading: App Store screenshots": use similar lighting before comparing progress photos.
+Then ask whether no-upload routine planning would reduce friction for "Claim reading: App Store screenshots" or simply add another thing to manage.

 Section 3